 Can a Testamentary Trust Protect Estate Assets?

 The assets of any trust (including a Testamentary Trust) do not beneficially belong to the Trustee.
 The Trustee only holds those assets on trust for the benefit of the potential class of beneficiaries in the trust.
-If the Trustee is involved in a messy matrimonial split, the assets in the Trust Fund are not available for distribution between the husband and wife.
-Similarly if the Trustee is sued by a business partner, the assets in the Trust Fund are safe.
+If a beneficiary is involved in a messy matrimonial split, the assets in the Trust Fund are not available for distribution between the husband and wife.
+Similarly if a beneficiary is sued by a business partner, the assets in the Trust Fund are safe.
 The premise is that the Trust Fund assets are controlled by the Trustee but do not belong to the Trustee.

 How Much Does a Testamentary Trust Will Cost?